ibowditch/userdocs/_build/html/_sources/events.md.txt

   will set these up for the brigade.
 The activity type for an event should be chosen from the list of available types.

 Description
-: A brief description of the activity should be provided for future reference, eg. "HR at Dawsons Creek".
+: A brief description of the activity should be provided for future reference, e.g. "HR at Dawsons Creek".

 ## Optional Fields